destroyer246k/Operators-in-Cpp/README.md

 Aim: To study and implement different types of operators in C++ by,
 Determine if a number is positive, negative, or zero.
 Calculate average marks and assign grades.
-Identify the coordinate quadrant of a point
+Identify the coordinate quadrant of a point.

 Apparatus:
 GNU g++ compiler (for local execution)Any code editor or an Online C++ Compiler